July 7, 2020

 Emilia Romagna has a lot of different nicknames.
 The Italian region — north of Tuscany — has been called the “motor valley” as its the home to cars like Ferrari and Maserati; the “wellness valley” as its a wonderful place for spa visits and bike tours; and the “food basket” of Italy.
 In other words, there are plenty of reasons to visit this beautiful valley on a foodie vacation in Italy, even if it may not be as well known as other Italian regions!

-While recipes vary, a Bolognese should be made with either tomato paste (a preserved product also made in the region!) or tomatoes, along with meat.
+While recipes vary wildly, and every family has their own, a Bolognese should be made with either tomato paste (a preserved product also made in the region!) or tomatoes, along with meat.
 Ready to try your hand with this traditional recipe?
 Here’s one way to make it.

 1. To start making the ragu like you would on a foodie vacation in Italy, first use a large pan and heat the olive oil.
-Once warm, add the pancetta or proscuitto, along with celery, carrot, and onion.
-Gently mix and fry together, for around 10 minutes.
+Once warm, add the pancetta or prosciutto, along with celery, carrot, and onion.
+Gently mix and sauté together for around 10 minutes.

 2. To the pan, add the minced meats, and then stir it with a wooden spoon so as to break it all up.